 Toxic gases pose additional potentially acute health hazards to laboratory personnel and the public, and as such, are considered "Restricted Gases" that require prior approval by EHS to purchase.
-The Restricted Gas Purchase Approval process also applies to oxidizing and flammable gases.
+The Restricted Gas Purchase Approval process also applies to carbon monoxide, oxidizing, corrosive, and flammable gases.